fundon/fundon.github.io/blog/install-gogs-on-mac.md

 #### conf/app.ini

-You can add git user or use currently login user.
+You can add git user or use currently logged in user.
 If you want to add git user to run gogs, see http://wiki.freegeek.org/index.php/Mac_OSX_adduser_script.

 ```